maphoenix/spring-roi-calculator/api/src/main/java/com/example/roi/mcs/README.md

 # MCS Self-Consumption Tables

 ## Overview
-The MCS (Microgeneration Certification Scheme) self-consumption tables provide standardized data for estimating the self-consumption fraction of solar PV systems with battery storage.
+The MCS (Microgeneration Certification Scheme) self-consumption tables provide standardized data for estimating the self-consumption percentage of solar PV systems with battery storage.
 These tables are used to determine what percentage of generated solar energy will be consumed on-site based on various factors.

 ## Purpose
 The tables help calculate realistic self-consumption estimates for solar PV installations by considering: